 - You face retaliation from your employer after filing a pregnancy discrimination complaint or charge.

 Any of the above signs may indicate that your employer, or potential employer, is behaving unlawfully.
 However, it is sometimes difficult to determine whether actions taken by an employer reflect discrimination or standard procedure.
 A trained attorney will be able to clearly assess your case based on the provided evidence.

 Contact a Los Angeles Pregnancy Discrimination Lawyer Today

 Unfortunately, even in 2020, pregnancy discrimination in the workplace is a common occurrence.
 However, since the pregnancy discrimination amendment was passed, many have been able to fight for and secure their rights.

 For those with questions, you should discuss your case with an experienced attorney as early as possible.
 If your case is valid, then you will need to file a complaint within the appropriate statute of limitations.

 Further, you will want to comply with any state and federal laws which apply to your case.
 Lastly, you will want to know your rights.
 The above provides a rough sketch of your federal rights, but other federal and state laws may apply to your case.

 Fortunately, our attorneys can guide you throughout the entire process.
-If you have noticed signs of pregnancy discrimination, then do not hesitate to contact our lawyers at Yadegar, Minoofar & Soleymani LLP today for a free consultation.
+If you have noticed signs of pregnancy discrimination or pregnancy harassment, then do not hesitate to contact our lawyers at Yadegar, Minoofar & Soleymani LLP today for a free consultation.
 Call us at (310) 526-8152 or contact us online.